Cirromulus/klipper/README.md

-This is an experimental branch
+This is an older experimental branch
 ==============================

+A current merge candidate is to be found in [this](https://github.com/Cirromulus/klipper/tree/pwm_sync_channel) branch.

-.. to enable fast PWM-Updates through the klipper stepcompress/_sync_channel_/move-queue system.
+The Idea of my approach is to enable fast PWM-Updates through the klipper stepcompress/_sync_channel_/move-queue system.
-Currently, only HW-PWM is using the "fast track", because it breaks the heater pins then.*
+(NOT ANYMORE), only HW-PWM is using the "fast track", because it breaks the heater pins then.*

 Example configuration: